weaversoftio/grus/Readme.md

-# Grus - OpenShift Container Checkpoint Automation
+# Grus - Kubernetes/OpenShift Container Checkpoint Automation

 Grus is a FastAPI-based service that automates the process of checkpointing and restoring containers within OpenShift environments.
 It provides a streamlined way to create container checkpoints and push them as images for later use, significantly reducing application startup times.